onepiece-payment/op-sdk/README.md

 # Option 1: Utilizing the npm op-sdk

 ## How does op-sdk work
 This package is publicly available for anyone to install.
 However, you will need to sign up an account with One-Piece in order to be able to use our service.
-With this sdk and your One-Piece account, you will be able to get available payment methods, initate payments and check status of a specific transaction.
+With this sdk and your One-Piece account, you will be able to get available payment methods, get the list of acceptable price list, initate payments and check status of a specific transaction.

 ## How to start
  * Run `npm install op-sdk --save` to install the latest npm package.